bucanero/pkgi-ps3/README.md

   You can use [PSDLE][] to find `.pkg` URLs for the games you own.
 Then either use the original URL, or host the file on your own web server.

-3. Where to remove interrupted/failed downloads to free up the space?
+3. Where to remove interrupted/failed downloads to free up disk space?

-  In the `/dev_hdd0/packages` folder - each download will be in separate `.pkg` file by its title id.
+  Check the `/dev_hdd0/tmp/pkgi` folder - each download will be in separate `.pkg` file by its title id.
 Simply delete the file and start again.

 4. Download speed is too slow!

   Optimization is still pending.
-If `direct` download is slow, you can use `background download` mode to download files using the internal Download Manager.
+If `direct` download is slow, you can use `background download` mode to download files using the internal PS3 Download Manager.

 # Building